 Lime Out - is a floating taco boat that has amazing food that you eat while seated at a floating bar or tables.

-The Longboard - There are a lot of good restaurants on St. John, but we love the island vibes at The Longboard.
+The Longboard - Folks love the island vibe here.
 They have a great menu of island dishes and they have a great happy hour.

 Tap Room - We always tell people to drink local when they travel.
 When it comes to the USVI, that's beer from St. John Brewers.
 Hit up their Tap Room in Mongoose Junction in Cruz Bay for some local brews.